dst2609/cohort1-code-demo-2023/Readme.txt

-This repository contains the live coding done during the Lesson.
+This repository contains the live coding demo done during the Lesson.